cbirdsong/minimum-viable-wordpress/README.md

 ## Roadmap

-- Move off of [MVP.css](https://andybrewer.github.io/mvp/) to a custom stack of basic CSS.
+- Fully fork [MVP.css](https://andybrewer.github.io/mvp/) instead of fighting it.
-- Figure out how to detect 404 pages without using 404.php
+- Figure out how to detect 404 pages without using 404.php.

 ## Contributing

 This project was designed to be extremely lean.
 Pull requests are welcome for minor bugfixes or enhancements.
 For major changes or additions, please open an issue and I'd be happy to discuss!

 ## License

 [GPLv2](https://choosealicense.com/licenses/gpl-2.0/), as you do for WordPress.